S Club 7 – Reach

 Chart run: 2-2-2-4-9-13-18-21-23-23-26-27-29-37-38-51-71

 With their debut album, S Club 7 had achieved a lot.
-But one thing eluded them, and that was a definitive signature hit – a track that would be a fixture in every DJ’s repertoire.
+But one thing arguably eluded them, and that was a signature hit that could be a karaoke-standard and fixture in every DJ’s repertoire.
 All of that changed with Reach, which for better or worse was destined to become a song that would haunt TV talent shows, hen parties and family discos for years to come.

-Although Reach was the lead single from S Club 7’s second album, it was initially recorded for their debut, and we were first introduced to the song during 1999’s Boyfriends & Birthdays TV special, broadcast following the conclusion of Miami 7.
+Although Reach was the lead single from S Club 7’s second album, it was initially recorded for their debut and featured in 1999’s Boyfriends & Birthdays TV special (broadcast following the conclusion of Miami 7).
 That doesn’t reflect particularly well on its credentials as a lead single, but the track was significantly beefed up for its eventual release.
-Fast forward six months, and we were re-introduced to Reach as the theme tune to LA 7.
-Like Miami 7 before it, the (very) loosely weekly autobiographical television show would follow S Club 7’s endeavours to find fame in America while introducing the audience to songs from their new album.
-It seems unthinkable now, but in the days before tracks were immediately available on digital platforms, the only way we could listen to Reach was by rewinding our VHS recording and watching the title sequence over and over again until the full song had debuted.
+Fast forward six months, and Reach re-appeared as the theme tune to LA 7.
+Like Miami 7 before it, the (very) loosely weekly autobiographical television show followed S Club 7’s endeavours to find fame in America while introducing the audience to songs from their new album.

-Reach was very much cut from the same cloth as Bring It All Back thematically; it’s a pop anthem of empowerment and self-belief, encouraging pop fans to follow their dreams.
+Reach is very much cut from the same cloth as Bring It All Back thematically; it’s a pop anthem of empowerment and self-belief, encouraging pop fans to follow their dreams.
 However, Reach connected far more successfully with a broader audience for several likely reasons.
 The first is the sound; in the same way that You’re My Number One plumped for a pastiche ‘60s vibe, so too did Reach.
-Constructing a song around a recognisable sound from the echelons of music history immediately gives it a somewhat timeless appeal – there is very little about the song that sounds identifiably mid-2000.
-Indeed, the only thing attaching it to that era of pop music is S Club 7 themselves.
+Constructing a song around a recognisable sound from the echelons of music history immediately gives it a somewhat timeless appeal.
+There’s very little about the song that sounds identifiably mid-2000.
+Indeed, the only thing definitively linking it to that era of pop music is S Club 7 themselves.
 It’s, therefore, a convenient song to slip into any party playlist.
 Although the track certainly reached a point of overplayed saturation at one time, it hasn’t ever really aged as such.

-Reach was a massive success upon its release, spending three weeks at #2 nestled behind Sonique’s It Feels So Good.
-Indeed, to date, it remains among S Club 7’s biggest selling singles.
-The track almost immediately became a signature hit for the group and coincided with their first and only #1 album.
-The downside of the single’s broad appeal was that it rapidly reached saturation point, particularly when it was later used as an audition song for ITV’s Popstars.
-For a long time, we genuinely wouldn’t have minded if we’d never heard Reach again.
-But with a bit of time and space, we’ve come to re-evaluate it as the effervescent bubblegum pop masterpiece it truly is.
-Everything about the 7 campaign at this point felt like a significant step up on what had come before, and Reach was imperative in kickstarting S Club 7’s imperial era.
+Reach was a massive success upon its release, spending three weeks at #2, nestled behind Sonique’s It Feels So Good.
+The track almost immediately became a signature hit for the group, coinciding with their first and only #1 album, 7.
+It ended 2000 as the 11th biggest-selling single (464,000 copies) but has remained one of S Club 7’s most popular songs in the streaming era, with combined sales now sitting at 1.1 million copies (it’ll almost certainly overtake Don’t Stop Movin’ to become their highest-selling single before long).
+The downside of Reach’s broad appeal was that it rapidly reached saturation point, particularly when later used as an audition song for ITV’s Popstars.
+Yet, with a bit of time and space, it is still possible to appreciate this as an effervescent bubblegum pop masterpiece.
+Furthermore, the track helped set a precedent for the 7 campaign as a significant step up on what had come before and was imperative in kickstarting S Club 7’s imperial era.